InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ______
 #### `getField` <a name="getfield"></a>

 The `getField` command can be used to receive a specific field out of a certain section.
-Please note that the command may return `null` when the CMP is not yet loaded.
+The callback shall be called with the value of the requested field as the argument for the `data` parameter.
+The `data` parameter may be `null` when the CMP is not yet loaded.
+The callback shall be called with `false` as the argument for the `success` parameter if the CMP fails to process this command.

 <table>